facebook/fresco/docs/01-writing-custom-views.md

 * `DraweeHolder` for a single image
 * `MultiDraweeHolder` for multiple images

+`DraweeHolder` is a class that holds one DraweeHierarchy and the associated DraweeController.
+It allows you to make use of all the functionality Drawee provides in your custom views and other places where you need a drawable instead of a view.
+To get the drawable, you just do `mDraweeHolder.getTopLevelDrawable()`.
+Keep in mind that Android drawables require a bit of housekeeping which we covered below.
+`MultiDraweeHolder` is basically just an array of `DraweeHolder`s with some syntactic sugar added on top of it.

 ### Responsibilities of custom views

 Android lays out View objects, and only they get told of system events. `DraweeViews` handle these events and use them to manage memory effectively.
 When using the holders, you must implement some of this functionality yourself.